TypeScript / Node.js

 2. Detects loops by hashing tool+args to catch identical repeated calls

-3. Monitors budget against configured token and cost ceilings
+3. Monitors budget against configured cost ceilings

-4. Records traces with timestamps, cost, and results for every call
+5. Records traces with timestamps, cost, and results for every call

 Multi-step runs with createRun()